sujithv28/Behavioral-Cloning-Hacktorial/README.md

 # Behavioral-Cloning-Hacktorial-Files
-All the files needed for the Terrapin Hackers Hacktorial on Behavioral Cloning for Self Driving Cars.
+All the files needed for the Terrapin Hackers Hacktorial on Behavioral Cloning (End to End Learning) for Self Driving Cars.

 The [model.py](/model.py) is a template for the hacktorial and the final code is available to view in [final_model.py](/final_model.py). [drive.py](/drive.py) contains the code needed to connect your model and the simulator.